heathen00/wfparser3/wfparser3/README.md

 # WAVEFRONT PARSER VERSION 3

-Rough list:
+## Testing Methodology

+The user acceptance tests define the behaviour of the system from the product owner's perspective.
+They are used to demonstrate the correct behaviour of the system.
+The system is structured into several different subsystems.
+The most important subsystem are the domain objects defined in the "com.ht.wfp3.api.*" packages.
+All other subsystems, including the parser itself will be implemented based on these base subsystems.
+The user acceptance tests are written solely based on the published APIs of their respective subsystems.
+This may result in duplication of testing if the implementation results in shared classes that is not evident in the published APIs.
+Similarly, the implementation may result in classes or methods not visible from the published APIs.
+Testing coverage analysis may indicate that these implementation artifacts require additional tests to achieve sufficient testing coverage.
+Any such supplemental testing will be covered through unit testing.

- * Automated Testing: Complete the Statement acceptance tests.
-This might be difficult since you already have partial solutions in place due to defining the API which are likely incorrect since they have no unit tests associated with them.
-Thus, there might be some re-implementation necessary.
-Are they unit tests?
-Probably not.
-Since The acceptance tests are defined by the user stories acceptance criteria for visible behaviour, and all published API classes are visible, then any behaviour that is associated with a published class is required to be defined by the acceptance tests, even if the user stories do not explicitly state the behaviour in their acceptance criteria.
-How will you deal with optional data members?
-It seems to be a common problem for many statements.
+In consideration of the extent of the coverage for the published APIs: The acceptance tests are defined by the user stories acceptance criteria for visible behaviour, and all published API classes are visible, then any behaviour that is associated with a published class is required to be defined by the acceptance tests, even if the user stories do not explicitly state the behaviour in their acceptance criteria.

-Notes:
+## Rough Notes

-When implementing the copying of malicious, mutable ensure you also handle those statements that contain complex member data, such as VertexReferenceGroup containing VertexReferences.
+When implementing the copying of malicious, mutable data ensure you also handle those statements that contain complex member data, such as VertexReferenceGroup containing VertexReferences.
+You'll also need to handle defensive copying for BigDecimal since it has an implementation flaw (missing "final" keyword in class definition) so it can be sub classed and made modifiable.
+NOTE: you have a prototype solution for testing BasisMatrix for copying, only.
+Try making the implementation as simple as possible so that you don't have to write too much code.
+You'll have to test both creating objects, data members that are non-final classes (BigDecimal) and data members that are classes defined in this subsystem.

 After completing the acceptance tests, check testing coverage to find where supplemental unit testing is required.